KristofferC/OhMyREPL.jl/docs/src/internals/passes.md

 ## Creating a pass

-This section shows how to create a very pass that let the user define a `Crayon` for each typeassertion / declaration that happens to be a `Float64`.
+This section shows how to create a pass that let the user define a `Crayon` for each typeassertion / declaration that happens to be a `Float64`.

 !!! info
     Please refer to the [Tokenize.jl API](https://github.com/KristofferC/Tokenize.jl#api) section and the  [`Crayons.jl` documentation](https://github.com/KristofferC/Crayons.jl) while reading this section.